DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 listed critical files, and will also ensure that the LLM cannot do any path traversal (using characters like '/../' in the filepath) and cannot modify any files outside of the directory that code-commit is running from.

+To protect the user against losing unsafe changes, the committing-code workflow will fail with an error if the git repo contains uncommited changes in any files that the LLM is allowed to modify.
+This safety check can be disabled with the `--f` flag or the `--force` flag.
+The error message should inform the user that these flags exist.